 Sketches will be judged on accuracy of proportion, realism, authenticity with regard to traditional courtroom sketching, figure/ground relationship, and use of contrast.
 Each component has a value up to five points.

 Each courtroom sketch artist may submit one sketch for judging at the regional competition.
-Sketches must be delivered to the Regional Mock Trial Coordinator at the end of the competition prior to the closing assembly officially starting.
+Sketches must be delivered to the Regional Mock Trial Coordinator at the beginning of the closing assembly when the Regional Mock Trial Coordinator is collecting everything from the teachers and artists.
 A completed Sketch Submission Form must be attached to the front of the sketch by paperclip at the time of submission.
-The Regional Mock Trial Coordinator or designee will deliver all sketches to the State Mock Trial Coordinator.
+The Regional Mock Trial Coordinator or designee will deliver all sketches to the State Mock Trial Coordinator, so they may be judged by the judges.
+Judges consist of art teachers/professors, professional artists, etc. with as many as 10+ judges.

 All submissions in the High School Mock Trial Courtroom Sketch Artist Competition become the property of the South Carolina Bar and may be used by the Law Related Education Division for any purpose it deems appropriate, including but not limited to reproduction and dissemination.